 Generally a building permit is required for:

-All fences over 2.0 m in height
+all fences over two metres in height

-The above information is general, and only applies in respect to the building regulations
+The above information is general, and only applies in respect to the building regulations.

 Please contact Council’s Town Planning Department to enquire if a planning permit is also required for your proposal.

 Council’s Community Local Law also contains the following requirement:

 - an owner or occupier must not within four metres of a street alignment construct or allow to remain in place a side fence of height greater than 1.2 metres and which is beside a driveway or vehicle access way from a premises